-[The student] ("student")2 is [a late elementary school-aged] student residing in the [redacted school district].
-The student qualifies under the terms of the Individuals with Disabilities in Education Improvement Act of 2004 ("IDEA")3 for specially designed instruction/related services as a student with autism, specific learning disability, and speech/language impairment.
+[The student] ("student")2 is a [late pre-teenaged] student residing in [redacted] school district.
+The student qualifies under the terms of the Individuals with Disabilities in Education Improvement Act of 2004 ("IDEA")3 for specially designed instruction/related services as a student with emotional disturbance, the health impairment of attention deficit hyperactivity disorder, and a specific learning disability in reading.

 The procedural background in these matters is intricate.
 As set forth more fully below, the student attended the Walter D. Palmer Leadership Learning Partners Charter School ("[] CS").
+In September 2014, the student was placed by CS in a private school.
 In December 2014, the student's parent was informed by the CS, along with the families of other students attending the school, that it would cease operations.
-Thereafter, the student began to attend, and currently attends, [the local school district].
+Since September 2014, and currently, the student has attended the private placement.

-In March 2015, the parent filed with the Office of Dispute Resolution ("ODR") a special education due process complaint against the CS to which ODR assigned the ODR file number 15959-1415AS.
+In March 2015, the parent filed with the Office of Dispute Resolution ("ODR") a special education due process complaint against the CS to which ODR assigned the ODR file number 16022-1415AS.
 The complaint alleged that the CS had denied the student a free appropriate public education ("FAPE").
 In the same complaint, parent alleged that, since CS was no longer operational, the Pennsylvania Department of Education ("PDE") was responsible for remedying the alleged denial of FAPE.
-ODR assigned ODR file number 15960-1415AS to this complaint against PDE.
+ODR assigned ODR file number 16023-1415AS to this complaint against PDE.

 2 The generic use of "student", rather than a name and gender-specific pronouns, is employed to protect the confidentiality of the student.

-3 20 U.S.C. §§1400 et seq.
+3 20 U.S.C. §§1400 et seg..